staking4all/Avail-Monitoring/README.md

 You can now access Grafana by going to the following url - http://SERVER_IP_ADDRESS:3000/login.
 The default user and password is admin/admin.

-Remember if you installed on a remote machine on a VPS you need to update your firewall rules to allow access to port 3000.
-The below is an example, would be best to limit the ip that can connect, the below allows anyone to connect.
-For exmaple adding the firewall on ubuntu
+Remember if you installed on a remote machine (VPS) you need to update your firewall rules to allow access to port 3000.
+In the below command any ip address is able to connect to the site.
+However, it is best to limit the ip that can connect to Grafana.
 ```
 sudo ufw allow 3000/tcp
 ```